sherpa/sherpa/docs/install.rst

    The build backend was changed from ``setuptools`` to ``meson-python`` in the Sherpa 4.19.0 release.
-There are therefore a number of changes to what is needed to install Sherpa, how to configure the build, and how to test Sherpa changes.
+There are therefore a number of changes to what is needed to install Sherpa, how to configure the build, and how to test Sherpa.

 Prerequisites
 -------------